 Neandertals are known to have used tools, but the extent to which they were able to exploit coastal resources has been questioned.
 In this study, Villa and colleagues explored artifacts from the Neandertal archaeological cave site of Grotta dei Moscerini in Italy, one of two Neandertal sites in the country with an abundance of hand-modified clam shells, dating back to around 100,000 years ago.

 The authors add: “The cave opens on a beach.
-It has a large assemblage of 171 tools made on shells collected on the beach or gathered directly from the sea floor as live animals by skin diving Neandertals.
-Skin diving for shells or fresh water fishing in low waters was a common activity of Neandertals, according to data from other sites and from an anatomical study published by E. Trinkaus.
+It has a large assemblage of 171 tools made from shells collected on the beach or gathered directly from the sea floor as live animals by skin-diving Neandertals.
+Skin diving for shells or freshwater fishing in low waters was a common activity of Neandertals, according to data from other sites and from an anatomical study published by E. Trinkaus.
 Neandertals also collected pumices erupted from volcanoes in the gulf of Naples and transported by sea to the beach.”

 Reference: “Neandertals on the beach: Use of marine resources at Grotta dei Moscerini (Latium, Italy)” by Paola Villa, Sylvain Soriano, Luca Pollarolo, Carlo Smriglio, Mario Gaeta, Massimo D’Orazio, Jacopo Conforti and Carlo Tozzi, 15 January 2020, PLOS ONE.